ethanweber/IncidentsDataset/README.md

 2. Run inference with the model with [RunModel.ipynb](RunModel.ipynb).

-# TODO(ethan): allow option to run this on the validation set, since we won't release the test set
 3. Compute mAP and report numbers.
     ```
     # test the model on the validation set